-Esports are organized just like athletic events, with formal tournaments, and league play.
-However, much of esport play is international.
+Esports are organized like athletic events, with formal tournaments and league play.
+However, much of sports play is international.
 Therefore, esports players are not restricted to national play or regulated leagues.
-Esports have grown in popularity and organization over the last decade.
+Esports has grown in popularity and organization over the last decade.
 However, they are still an emerging field of competition.
-In the time of multiple streaming platforms and user created content, esports have gained enormous popularity.
-Many esports competitions are available on streaming platforms, bringing them to a larger audience.
+In the time of multiple streaming platforms and user-created content, esports has gained enormous popularity.
+Many esports competitions are available on streaming media, bringing them to a larger audience.

 Additionally, services like YouTube host a massive amount of gaming content, bringing esports to a broader audience.
 Multiplayer games and first-person shooters account for many games in esports competitions.
 Popular titles Dota 2, Counter-Strike 2: Global Offensive, League of Legends, Starcraft II, Overwatch, Hearthstone, and the universally popular Fortnite.

 Many sports gamblers have moved on to esports in the absence of professional athletics and high-stakes tournaments like March Madness or the NBA playoffs.
 Although esports betting is more common overseas than in the US, this form of gambling is gaining traction at this time.
 Esports betting in the UK has exploded during the pandemic.
 Esports gambling is only legal in a handful of American states, as the federal government has not taken a formal stand.
 Some states prohibit all forms of online gambling, including Louisiana.
 States, where you can adequately bet on esports include Nevada, New Jersey, Tennessee, and West Virginia.